What Is a Ganglion Cyst?

 Ans: Ganglion cysts are not dangerous but may cause discomfort or limit movement.
 You must get medical attention for painful, enlarging cysts. -

 Ans: Yes.
-Approximately 58% of ganglion cysts resolve without intervention.
-Continuous observation for small cysts is generally recommended.
-However, larger or more painful ganglion cysts require active intervention. -
+About 58% of ganglion cysts go away on their own.
+Continuous observation is generally recommended for small cysts.
+But bigger or painful ganglion cysts need active intervention. -

 Q3.
 What happens if a ganglion cyst is left untreated?